The Mantis Network I: A standard grid of templates and masks for cross-correlation analyses of ultra-hot Jupiter transmission spectra: Results: Templates and masks

 \subsection{Single-species templates}

 Figure \ref{fig:templates_species} shows an overview of all the available templates.
-Species for which insufficient input data (line lists, thermochemical data) is available are marked in red, while those for which data was available, but that have no detectable absorption lines according to our model at any of the five temperatures, are coloured in white.
+Species for which insufficient input data (line lists, thermochemical data) is available are marked in red, while those for which data were available, but that have no detectable absorption lines according to our model at any of the five temperatures, are coloured in white.
 Species with one or more templates with significant line absorption are denoted in blue, where a species that is only half-coloured has significant line absorption for its neutral, but not for its ion.
 Plots of all species' templates at three different temperatures are provided in Fig. \ref{fig:templates_all} of the appendix.

-All species' cross-correlation templates are available on the CDS data archive\footnote{Before the archive becomes publicly available on CDS, we publish a copy at \url{https://chaldene.unibe.ch/data/standard_templates/}} in the form of single FITS files.
+All species' cross-correlation templates are available in the CDS data archive in the form of single FITS files.
 A detailed description of these files can be found in Appendix \ref{sec:appendix_templates}.
 Besides the templates, we also provide the transmission spectra of the continuum species.
-This allows to easily convert the templates $d_{\mathrm{t},i}(\lambda)$ back to the original transmission spectra they are based on.
+This allows the templates $d_{\mathrm{t},i}(\lambda)$ to be easily converted back to the original transmission spectra they are based on.

+As mentioned in Sect. \ref{sec:spectra_calculations}, our templates were calculated on a wavenumber grid with a constant step size of 0.01 cm$^{-1}$.
+This leads to the spectral resolution not being constant over the entire spectral range.
+For cases, where a template at a constant resolution is required, we therefore provide a Python script that allows the templates to be resampled to a constant-resolution wavelength grid with a user-defined spectral resolution (see Sect. \ref{sec:appendix_resample} for details).

-The single species templates are calculated using the Sun's radius as a reference.
+The single species templates were calculated using the Sun's radius as a reference.
 However, the provided transit depths above the continuum given by Eq. \eqref{eq:template} can easily be converted to any other stellar radius $R_*$ by simply multiplying them with a constant factor $\left(R_\odot/R_*\right)^2$.